 Mr Glenn Carp answers the question: When can I wear make-up after Laser Eye Surgery?

-As Mr Glenn Carp explains in the video above, it is best practice to abstain from wearing eye makeup for a period of one week after surgery.
+As Mr Carp explains in the video above (in which he is makeup free) it’s best practice to abstain from wearing eye makeup for a period of at least one week after Laser Eye Surgery.

-However, normal face make-up, for example lipstick, is fine to use just a day or two after the treatment.
-It’s only really the makeup that is applied in and around the eyes that needs to be avoided like the plague for at least the first 7 days.
+Fortunately, this week-long makeup-free period doesn’t include all types of face make-up.
+For example, lipstick is fine to use just a day or two after the treatment.
+It’s only really the makeup that is applied in and around the eyes that needs to be strictly avoided for at least the first seven days.

-During this time it’s most important to avoid wearing the following cosmetics: eyeliner, eye shadow, and mascara.
-This is mainly to avoid any unwanted fibres or liquids to enter the eye, cause irritation, and affect the eye’s recovery process.
+During this time, it’s most important to avoid wearing the following cosmetics: eyeliner, eye shadow, and mascara.
+The stricter you are, the better, as you will avoid any unwanted fibres or liquids entering the eye, causing irritation, and prolonging the eye’s recovery process.